Hector

 “You’ve done what?”
 Mr. Avery looked horrified.

 “What if I want to retire?”
+Mr. Avery gazed out the window toward the distant surf.

 “I’m sure by then you’ll have finished training Hector, Mr. Avery.
 He will make a fine Mr. Avery when you retire.
 MegaCorp simply couldn’t function without you, Mr. Avery.”